Kottayam War: Attack at Periah Pass

-The Attack at Periah Pass was a military engagement on 18 March 1797 during the Cotiote War, in which forces of the Kingdom of Kottayam under Pazhassi Raja ambushed and defeated a column of the East India Company at Periah Pass in Wayanad, Kerala.
-The action resulted in heavy casualties for the Company, including the deaths of several officers, and the capture of baggage and artillery by the rebels.
+The Attack at Periah Pass was a military engagement on 18 March 1797 during the Kottayam War, in which forces of the Kingdom of Kottayam under Pazhassi Raja ambushed and defeated a column of the East India Company at Periah Pass in Wayanad, Kerala.
+The action resulted in heavy casualties for the company, including the deaths of several officers, and the capture of baggage and artillery by the rebels.

 Battles of Devote Angady and Cunjote Angady

 From 9 to 11 March 1797, during the First Pazhassi Revolt, a Company detachment of some 150–200 sepoys led by Lt.
 Mealey (with Lt.
 Millinchamp wounded) engaged with thousands of Nair and Kurichiya rebels under Pazhassi Raja in the Wayanad area.
-The Cotiote forces used their superior numbers and terrain advantage to overwhelm the British over three days near Devote Angady and Cunjote Angady.
+The Kottayam forces used their superior numbers and terrain advantage to overwhelm the British over three days near Devote Angady and Cunjote Angady.
 British losses were about 38 killed or missing—including 1 subadar, 2 havildars, 2 naigues, 1 waterman, and 32 sepoys—and 67 wounded; rebel casualties are unrecorded.

 Battle of Tadikulam

 The Battle of Tadikulam, fought between April and July 1797 during the First Pazhassi Revolt, saw British forces under Colonels Dow and Dunlop clash with rebels led by Kanoth Nambiar in Malabar, India.
-As part of the Manattana/Tadikulam operations, the British captured Tadikulam and demolished Nambiar’s house, achieving a tactical success despite losing Brigade Major Captain Batchelor and sustaining some casualties among Europeans and sepoys.
+As part of the Manattana/Tadikulam operations, the British captured Tadikulam and demolished Nambiar's house, achieving a tactical success despite losing Brigade Major Captain Batchelor and sustaining some casualties among Europeans and sepoys.
 This engagement helped secure a temporary truce in 1797, though the revolt later resumed.

 Second Pazhassi Revolt

 Battle of Panamarathukota

-The Battle of Panamarathukota (also called the Battle of Pancoorta Cottah) was fought on 11 October 1802 during the Cotiote War.
+The Battle of Panamarathukota (also called the Battle of Pancoorta Cottah) was fought on 11 October 1802 during the Kottayam War.
 Rebel forces of the Kingdom of Kottayam under Edachena Kunkan engaged the East India Company troops led by Colonel Arthur Wellesley, Captain Dickenson, and Lieutenant Maxwell at Panamarathukota in Wayanad, Kerala.
-The engagement ended in a decisive rebel victory, inflicting heavy casualties on the Company, including the deaths of Captain Dickenson and Lieutenant Maxwell.
+The engagement ended in a decisive rebel victory, inflicting heavy casualties on the company, including the deaths of Captain Dickenson and Lieutenant Maxwell.